 Cetaceans rely heavily on sound for communication, feeding and even navigation.
 Many species literally ‘see’ their environment in sound.
 As a result, loud human activities can disrupt a key sensory system, impeding their hearing, voice and ‘sight’.
 Vessels are no exception, with noise from the engine and cavitation (exploding bubbles caused by propeller rotation) contributing to an altered underwater soundscape.

 As a result, characterising this soundscape is key to understanding the influence of vessels on whale populations.
-We plan to deploy hydrophones (underwater microphones) in Skjálfandi Bay, our whale-watching area, to do just chat.
+We deployed our first hydrophone (underwater microphones) in 2020 in Skjálfandi Bay, our whale-watching area, to do just chat.
 We also hope to listen to whale vocalisations and, if possible, relate changes in vocalisation (rate, frequency and sound level) to variation in vessel traffic.
 The team doesn’t have much experience in acoustic research, so we’re extremely fortunate to work with Dr Michelle Fournet, a bioacoustics researcher from Cornell University, to design our study, deploy equipment and analyse data.

 COVID-19 UPDATE: In these trying times, Covid-19 has provided a unique opportunity to listen to a quieter Skjálfandi Bay – by halting whale-watching activities and reducing vessel traffic generally.
 We are working with our local collaborators at University of Iceland to deploy hydrophones at this time to characterise this altered landscape and its consequences for whales.
 The Whale Wise team does not need to travel to Iceland for this deployment, ensuring the research can be conducted respectfully and safely during the pandemic.